ActivitySpaceLab/wellbeing-mapper-app/survey_questions_gp.md

 How old are you?

+In which suburb or community in Gauteng do you live?

-Do you identify yourself as: (Select all that apply)
+Do you identify yourself as:
+■	Black
+■	Coloured
-■	South Asian
+■	Indian
-■	East or Southeast Asian
 ■	White
-■	Latina/o
-■	Maghrebi or Arab
-■	Black
-■	Romani or Gypsy
 ■	Other
 ■	Prefer not to say